rosemondepower/heartworm_genome/02_code/oncho2/oncho2.md

 ```

-### Also, we will select only the variants in the chr 1 to chr4, avoiding the chrX and the scaffolds
+### Also, we will select only the variants in the chr 1 to chr4, avoiding the chrX and the scaffolds.
+Then also select each chromosome separately.

 ```bash
 #!/bin/bash